cyclonstep/glewlwyd/README.md

 # Glewlwyd Oauth 2 authentication server

+This is the development branch for the next release 2.0.
+The next release is currently under development.

+See issue #35 (Glewlwyd 2.0 Roadmap) for the general architecture and design.

+A beta release will come out when it's ready, any help is welcome!

 [Oauth 2](https://oauth.net/2/) Server providing [JSON Web Tokens](https://jwt.io/) for identification.

 Lightweight, fast and easy to install on small systems.
 Requires a MySql or SQLite3 database.
 Handles LDAP or database for users backend.